Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 • Errors in the process of data migration from one device or system to another, etc.

 There are many ways to backup Oracle databases.
 Clustered modes provide resilience to hardware issues, and highly available, cloud, and converged infrastructures offer new options for data assurance and freedom along with redundancy.
 Regardless of these options, Oracle backup remains critical in order to ensure that a small mistake, corruption, or hack doesn’t destroy the critical data residing on even the best infrastructure.
-Database servers remain a key component of most organizations, and often contain the most critical information for the continuity of operations.
+Database servers remain a key component of most organizations and often contain the most critical information for the continuity of operations.
 The guide that follows will show you how to execute Oracle backup and recovery using RMAN’s SBT functionality, which allows data to stream directly to Bacula Enterprise.

 Possible Types of Oracle Backup and Recovery